Minor Injuries Units

 Choose the right service

 Torbay Hospital is extremely busy and our staff are working hard to care for some very poorly patients.
-If it’s not an emergency, please visit your local pharmacy, GP or nearest minor injuries service.
+If it’s not an emergency, please visit your local pharmacy, GP or our urgent treatment centre.
 And if in doubt, call NHS 111.
 Choose the right service for you.

 If your injury is not serious but does need attention, it’s usually better for you to visit a local MIU.
 MIUs provide treatment for less serious injuries, such as broken bones and sprains, cuts, grazes, burns and scalds.
 You do not need an appointment to get seen.